-Typical aperture efficiency levels of over 70% can be achieved because the system is able to provide a better illumination of all of the reflector surface.
+Typical aperture efficiency levels of over 70% can be achieved because the system is able to provide a better illumination of the entire reflector surface.

 Off axis or offset parabolic reflector antenna feed

 As the name indicates this form of parabolic reflector antenna feed is offset from the centre of the actual antenna dish used.